JohnstonJ/video-tools/README.md

     - Unexpected video frame data.
     - Audio distortion.

+## dv_resample_audio

+[dv_resample_audio](src/dv_resample_audio/README.md) resamples DV audio so that it is locked to the video frames that it was interleaved with.
+This corrects audio drift that is present from unlocked DV cameras, such as consumer camcorders.

 ## top_line_errors

 This tool is intended for use with identifying occasional bad frames that have severe errors within a single horizontal line.
 For example, this could be a severe VHS dropout that spans several lines.